AlexanderJuestel/pyheatdemand/CITATION.md

-If you use PyHD for any published work, please cite it using the reference
+If you use PyHeatDemand for any published work, please cite it using the reference
 below:

 @article{Jüstel2024,